moltenless/TouchTypingTutor/README.md

-# ⌨️ TouchTypingTutor - Multilingual Typing Trainer
+# ⌨️ TouchTypingTutor - Multilingual Typing Trainer (Screenshots are below)

 **Master touch typing in English or Russian!
 Train with customizable lessons, get instant visual feedback, and track your typing speed and accuracy with detailed stats.**